What are legumes?

 This hummus recipe must be the most obvious example; we enjoy it almost every day.
 Vegetarians use it because the balance of amino acids is important for them, more so than for us meat-lovers but we can take a leaf from their book.

 Are you famished?
 Have a large spoonful of hummus rather than a candy bar.
 It will stay with you much longer.
 Weight loss research brings convincing evidence that diets are a complete waste of time; they simply don't work.
-Enjoying foods that provide satiety is the only way.
+Enjoying nutritious foods that provide satiety is the only way.

-Cooking chickpeas and freezing them are central to making your own nutritious and inexpensive hummus in the kitchen.
 Do not buy them in cans if you are planning to do this regularly; you want to be absolutely certain that they have been properly rinsed to remove the bulk of the anti-nutrients.

 These spicy roasted chickpeas make a delicious snack.